Learn To Fly Fish Program

 This extremely popular fish-out is what most of you have waited your 3 years in the LTFF program for: The Learn to Fly Fish trip to Montana always seems to be the highlight for most students in the program and is the one trip that just about everyone who goes each year ends up pleading to get the chance to go again.

 But we can never promise that and we can never take more than at most 10 from the class each year.
-So, if you can possibly be one of the lucky 10 students that gets to go this year for a day long head hunting clinci on the river, followed by 3 days of fabulous guided drift fishing, you'll want to do it.
+So, if you can possibly be one of the lucky 10 students that gets to go this year for a day long head hunting clinic on the river, followed by 3 days of fabulous guided drift fishing, you'll want to do it.

-Arrivals: Evening of Thursday, July 6th
+Arrivals: Evening of Sunday, July 14th

-RIver clinic: Friday, July 7th
+RIver clinic: Monday, July 15th

-Departures: Tuesday morning July 11th
+Departures: Friday morning July 19th

 This year we will also continue the tradition of having an on-the-water clinic.
 We will have this clinic BEFORE we go with our guides, so you will be ready to apply the techniques you learned for the following guided days.
 Suffice to say this is a day you will remember and you definitely don’t want to miss this opportunity!